dan-trewin/zeus-setup/README.md

 4) Only Gaming Installs
 ```

-This is the lists of the applications Zeus setup automatically downloads and installs for you.
+This section lists the applications Zeus setup automatically downloads and installs for you.
 The lists are in the same order as the config files, so feel free to tweak the config files to your liking.
 Remove the lines for the applications that you don't want on your new dev/gaming machine.

 ### Utility Installs (`./utility-packages.config`)
 * Chrome